mohammadaliawan/launch_school_RB101/interview_assessment/my_study_guide.md

 # Interview Assessment - My Study Guide

+## Read through the Problem statement a few times until you understand the main gist of the problem.
+  - while doing this copy/paste parts of the problem into different parts

+## Notedown the required input and output.

+## Notedown the Explicit requirements

+## Notedown the Implicit

 ## Areas of focus - Things to get good at!

 - Fluency in basic Ruby
-- Ability to problem solve
+- Ability to problem solve - PEDAC
-- Ability to Decompose the problem description into technical concepts
+- Ability to Decompose the problem description into technical concepts - PEDAC
 - Ability to speak clearly and with precision while coding

 ## Concepts and Skills: